Parantaka I: Lankan Expedition

-War against Rashtrakutas
+War against the Rashtrakutas

 Aditya I had two sons namely Parantaka I and Kannara Deva.
-The eldest son was Parantaka, born to a Chera wife; the youngest son was Kannara Devan, born to Rashtrakuta wife.
-After the death of Aditya I, Rashtrakuta king Krishna II tried to establish his influence in the Chola country by placing his grandson Kannara Deva on the throne.
-But in 907 AD, Parantaka became the king.
+The eldest son was Parantaka, born to a Chera wife; the youngest son was Kannara Devan, born to a Rashtrakuta wife.
+After the death of Aditya I, Rashtrakuta king Krishna II tried to exert his influence in the Chola country by placing his grandson Kannara Deva on the throne.
+But in 907 CE, Parantaka became the king.
 Disappointed by this, Krishna II invaded the Chola country.
 On Rashtrakuta side, prince Indra III lead the battle, while the Chola side was led by King Parantaka and Prince Rajaditya.
-During 911 CE in the battle of Vallala, a large number of Rashtrakuta soldiers died and their army began to weaken.
+In the year 911, in the Battle of Vallala, a large number of Rashtrakuta soldiers died and their army began to weaken.
 Krishna II withdrew and his forces retreated.
 The Cholas advanced further and attacked the Rashtrakutas and chased away from their territory.
 Eventually the Cholas defeated the Rashtrakutas.
 Parantaka Chola's early series of victories would also includes this Rashtrakuta War.

-Extent of Parantaka I's influence
+Legacy

 At the height of his success, Parantaka's dominions comprised almost the whole of the Tamil country right up to Nellore in Andhra Pradesh.
 It is clear from other Chola grants that Parantaka I was a great militarist who had made extensive conquests.
 He may have had it recorded, but those records are lost to us.
-He is known to have defeated the kings of Deccan kingdoms by 912 CE and completed at least temporarily the conquests started by his father Aditya.
-Later in 949 CE, Rashtrakuta king Krishna III waged war against Cholas, so Parantaka sent an army under his son Rajaditya but the Cholas were defeated and crown prince Rajaditya was killed in the battlefield while sitting on elephant.
+He is known to have defeated the kings of the Deccan kingdoms by 912, and temporarily completed the conquests started by his father Aditya.
+Later in 949, Rashtrakuta king Krishna III waged war against Cholas, so Parantaka sent an army under his son Rajaditya.
+Subsequently, the Cholas were defeated, and crown prince Rajaditya was killed on the battlefield while upon an elephant.